About | Team | Women’s Empowerment | Rural Livelihood | Science and Technology

 Leveraging knowledge resources to benefit Indian society

 With field visits scheduled to begin in October 2015, the project will bring together diverse knowledge bases that will contribute to India’s development goals.
 The purpose of the project will be achieved through research with over 150 institutions across 15 states of India, 5 workshops with 100 participating NGOs, and 20 webinars involving Harvard faculty and subject experts from India.
-SAI-published literature and cases from this project will serve as a resource for Indian institutions and government bodies.
-These will be made available on the SAI website at southasiainstitute.harvard.edu.
-A key component of the project is the opportunity for budding social entrepreneurs and institutions in India to apply for social innovation grants totalling INR 50 lakhs that will spur interventions and scale up existing initiatives resulting in greater impact in select geographies.
+LMSAI-published literature and cases from this project will serve as a resource for Indian institutions and government bodies.
+These will be made available on the website at LMSAI.
+A key component of the project is the opportunity for budding social entrepreneurs and institutions in India to apply for social innovation grants totaling INR 50 lakhs that will spur interventions and scale up existing initiatives resulting in greater impact in select geographies.

 Emphasizing the relevance of this collaboration, R. Venkataramanan, Executive Trustee, Tata Trusts said, “According to National Skills Development Corporation (NSDC), India needs 240 million skilled people between 2015 and 2025 for maintaining the current growth rate.
 The purpose of this collaboration is to fulfil the growing need in India for skilled manpower and create a catalytic effect across sectors.
 This will help narrow the existing gap between the demand and supply of skilled labor.”

 “The long-term objective of the collaboration is to combine India’s and Harvard’s knowledge resources to benefit the disadvantaged sections of society.
 Management thinkers, legal scholars, scientists, technologists, human development and public policy experts from Harvard will partner with government and academic institutions, NGOs, civil society organizations and philanthropic foundations in India.
-Harvard will work with these change agents and seek out ways to add value to the work they are doing,” said Tarun Khanna, Director, SAI.
+Harvard will work with these change agents and seek out ways to add value to the work they are doing,” said Tarun Khanna, Director, LMSAI.

 The Tata Trusts are among India’s oldest, non-sectarian philanthropic organizations that work in several areas of community development.
 Tata Trusts seek to be catalysts in development through giving grants to institutions and executing large projects in the areas of Natural Resources Management, Rural Livelihoods, Urban Livelihoods & Poverty, Education, Enhancing Civil Society and Governance, Health and Arts and Culture.
 Over the last many decades, the Tata Trusts have facilitated various development projects in the areas of skill development, women’s empowerment, technology and education.
 The skill development project led to improved employment and entrepreneurship opportunities for the youth.
 It has supported organizations that cater to this area through creation of a residential course model based on a comprehensive package of activities.
 These include completion of secondary education, life skills, vocational training and personality development.
 Details can be accessed at tatatrusts.org.